 “Fashion is about innovation and digital is a journey that companies need to take.
 You have to be totally connected as if you don’t, I do not know what your business model is in five years.”
 Angela Ahrendts, former CEO of Burberry.

 For example, one of the latest apps I have been introduced to is GoFind, an AI-powered search engine for fashion garments.
-Take a pic via the app and the AI searches through 1000+ online stores, across 100 million items, in seconds.
+Take a pic via the app, and the AI searches through 1000+ online stores, across 100 million items, in seconds.

 “There was a time when even the metal needle would have been seen as shocking and profoundly new.”
 Jonathan Ive, Chief Design Officer at Apple.

-However, new automatic stitching machines and laser cutting industrial robots have transformed garments and clothes, once regarded as haute couture, into modern fast fashion, with global coverage, at the fraction of the starting price.
+However, new automatic stitching machines and laser cutting industrial robots have transformed garments and clothes, once regarded as haute couture, into modern fast fashion, with global coverage, at a fraction of the starting price.

 “BigData isn’t here to replace the design leads; it is here to support and enable them.”
 Olivier Zimmer, Fashion Data Scientist and Lead Global Analyst at Google.

-The AI can also “filter” through vast amounts of data and decide if it is economically feasible to keep an existing brick and mortar store, in a particular location, or, if needed, set up new ones in key locations, for the brand’s image.
+The AI can also “filter” through vast amounts of data and decide if it is economically feasible to keep an existing brick-and-mortar store in a particular location or, if needed, set up new ones in key locations for the brand’s image.

-Their role will be to support and promote the online e-commerce platforms, giving the customers interested in their brand physical access to the garments; interact with the fabrics, materials, accessories, and even try them in persona.
+Their role will be to support and promote the online e-commerce platforms, giving the customers interested in their brand physical access to the garments, interacting with the fabrics, materials, and accessories, and even trying them in persona.